SimchaTeich/Microcorruption/16 - Lagos/README.md

 We can insert up to 0x200 alphanumeric bytes into the stack only.<br />
 We will note that any overwrite of the return value should have an address whose bytes are alphanumeric.<br />
 In particular, we will notice that there is no address for the function that opens the door.<br />
-And so even if we can use an `INT` address, we cannot pass the parameter 0x007f which consists of non-alphanumeric characters.
+And so even if we can use the `INT` address, we cannot pass the parameter 0x007f which consists of non-alphanumeric characters.

 So what can we do?